dotnet/orleans/src/Documentation/core_concepts/code_generation.md

 ### During Build

 The preferred method for performing code generation is at build time.
+Build time code generation could be enabled by using one of the following packages:

++ [Microsoft.Orleans.OrleansCodeGenerator.Build](https://www.nuget.org/packages/Microsoft.Orleans.OrleansCodeGenerator.Build/).
+A package that uses Roslyn for code generation and uses .NET Reflection for analysis.
++ [Microsoft.Orleans.CodeGenerator.MSBuild](https://www.nuget.org/packages/Microsoft.Orleans.CodeGenerator.MSBuild/).
+A new code generation package that leverages Roslyn both for code generation and code analysis.
+It does not load application binaries and as a result avoids issues caused by clashing dependency versions and differing target frameworks.
+The new code generator also improves support for incremental builds, which should result in shorter build times.

-Enable build time code generation by installing the `Microsoft.Orleans.OrleansCodeGenerator.Build` package into all projects which contain grains, grain interfaces, custom serializers, or types which are sent between grains.
-Installing this package injects a target into the project which will generate code at build time.
+ One of these packages should be installed into all projects which contain grains, grain interfaces, custom serializers, or types which are sent between grains.
+Installing a package injects a target into the project which will generate code at build time.

-The `Microsoft.Orleans.OrleansCodeGenerator.Build` package only supports C# projects.
+Both packages (`Microsoft.Orleans.CodeGenerator.MSBuild` and `Microsoft.Orleans.OrleansCodeGenerator.Build`) only support C# projects.
 Other languages are supported either using the `Microsoft.Orleans.OrleansCodeGenerator` package described below, or by creating a C# project which can act as the target for code generated from assemblies written in other languages.

 Additional diagnostics can be emitted at build-time by specifying value for `OrleansCodeGenLogLevel` in the target project's *csproj* file.
 For example, `<OrleansCodeGenLogLevel>Trace</OrleansCodeGenLogLevel>`.